Parenting Time

 In a divorce case, the court can allow a person other than a parent to apply for a contact order.
 This can only be done if the court has already made a parenting order or they are going to make a parenting order at the same time.
 This would typically be someone like a grandparent who could not apply or who chooses not to apply for a parenting order.

 The court can consider any relevant factor when deciding on a contact order.
-This includes looking at whether the person could have contact with the child during another person’s parenting time, for example, whether a grandparent could spend time with the child when the child is with one of the parents.
+This includes looking at whether the person could have contact with the child during another person’s parenting time.
+For example, a grandparent could spend time with the child when the child is with one of the parents.

 Persons of Sufficient Interest

-In non-divorce cases, a person who is not a parent but who the court finds has a sufficient interest in the child could apply for parenting time, which is similar to having a contact order.
-They could also apply for decision-making authority.
+In non-divorce cases, a person who is not a parent but who the court finds has a sufficient interest in the child could apply for parenting time.
+This is similar to having a contact order.
+They could also apply to have decision-making authority.

-In determining if someone is a person of sufficient interest courts consider a variety of factors including:
+In determining if someone is a person of sufficient interest, the court considers a variety of factors including:

 - how involved the person is in the child’s life